 Pile the bay leaves, peppercorns, cloves, and juniper berries onto the center of the cheesecloth square.
 Gather up the corners and tie the string around the folds, making a tidy bundle.

-In a saucepan, combine the red wine vinegar, beef broth, salt, and spice bundle.
+In a saucepan, combine the red wine vinegar, beef broth, 2 teaspoons salt, and spice bundle.
 Bring to a boil, then cool to room temperature.

 Place a handful of the sliced onions, carrots, and celery into a large, heavy-duty plastic bag set in a large bowl (to catch any overflow should the bag leak).
 Add the beef roast and the rest of the vegetables.
-Pour over the marinade, and seal with a twist-tie or the zip top of the bag, trying to keep out any air, if possible, without the marinade spilling out as you close up the bag.
+Pour over the marinade (including the spice bundle), and seal with a twist-tie or the zip top of the bag, trying to keep out any air, if possible, without the marinade spilling out as you close up the bag.

-Place in the refrigerator and leave to marinate for 3 to 5 days, turning the bag daily.
+Place the bag (still in the bowl) in the refrigerator and leave to marinate for 3 to 5 days, turning the bag daily.

 About 4 hours before you wish to serve the Sauerbraten, remove the roast from the bag, discard the spice bundle, and reserve the marinade and vegetables.